orendv/learning_to_sample/README.md

 	}

 ## Installation and usage
-This project contains two sub-directories, each is a stand alone-project with it's own instructions.
+This project contains two sub-directories, each is a stand-alone project with it's own instructions.
 Please see `classification/README.md` and `reconstruction/README.md`.

 ## License